Chapter 7 Conditional Execution

 Some examples of logical expressions/comparison:

-## [1] TRUE FALSE FALSE
+## [1] TRUE FALSE FALSE FALSE

-The logical and (&
+The logical AND (&

-) compares if the elements are TRUE
+if the corresponding elements in both vectors are TRUE

 .